 Water – Another source of reflected heat that can cause yellow rose leaves is water.
-If rose bushes are watered and the water is left to sit at the base of the rose bush, such that the sun’s rays are reflected off of the water and up onto the lower foliage, the lower foliage will be somewhat burned by the reflection of the sun’s rays.
+If rose bushes are watered and the water is left to sit at the base of the rose bush, such that the sun’s rays are reflected off the water and up onto the lower foliage, the lower leaves will be somewhat burned.
 Thus, the rose foliage will turn yellow and fall off.
 To avoid this, keep your roses well watered but not soaking wet, and keep an eye on the soil moisture.
 If you do not have a moisture meter, just stick your finger into the dirt as far as you can.
 If it feels moist, there is no need to water the roses just yet.

-Pests or disease – Roses with yellow leaves can also be a sign that the rose has a pest or disease.
-There are many rose pests and roses diseases that cause yellow leaves.
+Pests or disease – Roses with yellow leaves can also be a sign that the rose has a pest or disease problem, of which there are many that cause yellow leaves.
 To help determine which it may be, look carefully on the rose bush for other signs of damage or symptoms of disease.

 While treating yellowing rose leaves on your plant depends on whatever the specific factor is that’s causing it, there are a few things you can do to help prevent problems by encouraging healthy growth.